Europe: Politics

 The political map of Europe is substantially derived from the re-organisation of Europe following the Napoleonic Wars in 1815.
-The prevalent form of government in Europe is parliamentary democracy, in most cases in the form of Republic; in 1815, the prevalent form of government was still the Monarchy.
+The prevalent form of government in Europe is parliamentary democracy, in most cases in the form of republic; in 1815, the prevalent form of government was still the monarchy.
 Europe's remaining eleven monarchies are constitutional.

-European integration is the process of political, legal, economic (and in some cases social and cultural) integration of European states as it has been pursued by the powers sponsoring the Council of Europe since the end of the Second World War The European Union has been the focus of economic integration on the continent since its foundation in 1993.
+European integration is the process of political, legal, economic (and in some cases social and cultural) integration of European states as it has been pursued by the powers sponsoring the Council of Europe since the end of the Second World War.
+The European Union has been the focus of economic integration on the continent since its foundation in 1993.
 More recently, the Eurasian Economic Union has been established as a counterpart comprising former Soviet states.

 27 European states are members of the politico-economic European Union, 26 of the border-free Schengen Area and 20 of the monetary union Eurozone.
-Among the smaller European organisations are the Nordic Council, the Benelux, the Baltic Assembly and the Visegrád Group.
+Among the smaller European organisations are the Nordic Council, the Benelux, the Baltic Assembly, and the Visegrád Group.

+The least democratic countries in Europe are Belarus, Russia, and Turkey in 2024 according to the V-Dem Democracy indices.

 List of states and territories

-The list below includes all internationally recognized sovereign countries falling even partially under any common geographical or political definitions of Europe.
+This list includes all internationally recognised sovereign countries falling even partially under any common geographical or political definitions of Europe.

 Within the above-mentioned states are several de facto independent countries with limited to no international recognition.
 None of them are members of the UN:

 Several dependencies and similar territories with broad autonomy are also found within or close to Europe.
 This includes Åland (an autonomous county of Finland), two autonomous territories of the Kingdom of Denmark (other than Denmark proper), three Crown Dependencies and two British Overseas Territories.
 Svalbard is also included due to its unique status within Norway, although it is not autonomous.
 Not included are the three countries of the United Kingdom with devolved powers and the two Autonomous Regions of Portugal, which despite having a unique degree of autonomy, are not largely self-governing in matters other than international affairs.
 Areas with little more than a unique tax status, such as the Canary Islands and Heligoland, are also not included for this reason.